Stamp Duty Calculator

 Investment Impact

 The 5% surcharge significantly affects your initial investment.
-Factor this cost into your yield calculations and cash flow projections.
+Factor this cost into your yield calculations using our rental yield calculator and review our comprehensive BTL guide.

 First BTL Property